How to increase your analytics team’s productivity by sharing and reusing data sets

-Data sharing and reuse encourages more connection and collaboration between analysts, resulting in important new findings for an enterprise.
+Data sharing and reuse encourage more connection and collaboration between analysts, resulting in important new findings for an enterprise.
 Sharing resources is also incredibly efficient.
 Furthermore, this reuse of assets will dramatically increase data acquisition ROI as departments pool budgets to make costly data purchasing decisions.
 Even with all these benefits, business practitioners, specifically analytics managers, hardly consider interdepartmental data sharing and reuse.

 The previous challenges associated with sharing data no longer exist and yet persist in analytics managers’ minds.
 There will always be the need for teams to protect specific data for the sake of privacy and confidentiality.
-That aside, the perceived problems around sharing and reusing data in organizations are now solved by off-the-shelf solutions, like Datameer Spotlight, which are available today.
+That aside, the perceived problems around sharing and reusing data in organizations are now solved by off-the-shelf solutions, like Datameer, which are available today.

 Challenge The Status Quo

 Today’s enterprise analytics environment is not organized around openness – but it can and should be.
 Knowledge sharing may occur in a team of analysts but, even then, that knowledge is hardly ever disseminated beyond a department.
 Given this compartmentalized hierarchy, sharing and reusing data assets never cross the mind of managers.
 Managers can apply a few key tactics to foster best practices in data sharing and reuse.

 Data Sharing & Reuse In Practice

 There are long-standing academic initiatives to share data and these initiatives can be adopted by private enterprises.
 A 2008 publication entitled “Towards a Data Sharing Culture” recognized the importance of sharing research and data within the academic community.
 The authors created an excellent data sharing framework that analytics managers and business practitioners can use to promote sharing and reuse in their enterprise.
 Managers can adopt best practices through an optimal mix of leadership tactics and infrastructure development.

 Incentivize Through Leadership

 Management can encourage their direct reports to monitor the purposes for which their data are reused.
 When analysts monitor their data contributions, it not only instills a sense of ownership and motivation, it allows the entire team to quantify the value of their data contributions.